Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.0.0 =
+* New: Animations and more customizations on cookie banner
+* New: Integrations for 10+ plugins and services
+* Improvement: UX
+* Improvement: WCAG on policies
+* Improvement: Adjustments for CNIL
+* Improvement: A/B Testing adjustments
+* Improvement: Elementor integration improved

 = 4.9.12 =
 * Legal: ending delimiter in clicky recognition regex